renesas/iot-reference-rx/Getting_Started_Guide.md

  ![4-1-6](https://github.com/renesas/iot-reference-rx/wiki/getting_started_guide_image/step4_1_6_6.PNG?raw=true)

-**Note:** About \<private key\>, if you use TeraTerm, drag and drop the private key file onto the Terminal screen, then select `Send File (Paste content of file)` on the screen that appears, and press `OK`.
-The contents of the private key file will be entered.
+**Note:** About \<private key\>, if you use TeraTerm, drag and drop the certificate file onto the Terminal screen after entered `conf set key` , then select `Send File (Paste content of file)` on the screen that appears, and press `OK`.
+The contents of the certificate file will be entered.

 ###### Commit configuration changes